northportio/T-Mobile-Dual-ESIM/README.md

 Get eSIM on your iPhone with two T-Mobile accounts.

 With the new iPhone 14 not including a physical SIM card slot, eSIM is the only option.
 For those that rock dual sim with two T-Mobile accounts (1 physical sim, 1 eSIM), the switch to two eSIMs can be a bit chaotic.
-After dealing with a very knowledgeable representative
-(Shout out to Evan in Tennessee!
-He was awesome), I decided to document the steps below.
+After dealing with a very knowledgeable representative, I decided to document the steps below.

 1. Call T-Mobile from another phone as you will be shutting off your cell plans in iOS.
 They will have to use a special system to override having two plans on one `EID`.